SBR Technology & Decanters

-Sequencing Batch Reactor systems for flexible, high-quality wastewater treatment in a compact footprint.
+Sequencing Batch Reactor systems for flexible, high-quality wastewater treatment in a compact footprint — with floating decanters for precise, solids-free treated water withdrawal at the end of each cycle

 Overview